StevenLi007/cse15l-lab-reports/lab-report-1-week-2.md

 I think this part has a lot to do with personal preference.
 I do like the speed of having everything in one line, but also feel that this may make my work more prone to errors (syntax and typos).

-In total, counting spaces and enter keys, I believe that the total number of keystrokes for that one line command was around 12.
-This is updated per Prof. Politz's definition of keystroke.
+In total, counting spaces and enter keys, I believe that the total number of keystrokes for that one line command was around 144.
+This is just me typing out everything on one line.

+Seeing that that's not the most optimized route, I decided to utilize copy-pasting and the tab key.
+I was then able to decrease the number to around 49.
+This is using tab to autocomplete file names and copy-pasting the ieng6 email address.

 ![OneLiner](Screenshots/OneLiner.png)